Center on Women, Gender, and Public Policy

 How can educational policy be designed to address intersecting forms of inequality?
-Peru promotes inclusion, gender equality and non-discrimination as key pillars of its public policies at all levels.
+Peru promotes inclusion, gender equality, and non-discrimination as key pillars of its public policies at all levels.
 However, while the state has made important efforts to include indigenous populations, less attention has been given to Afro-Peruvians.
 In this presentation, Brookings Institution Echidna Scholar, Eliana Villar Márquez will highlight why policy needs to focus on Afro-Peruvians, and Afro- Peruvian girls specifically.
-Afro-Peruvians make up roughly 9% of Peru’s population and have experienced ongoing poverty and discrimination.
+Afro-Peruvians make up roughly 9 percent of Peru’s population and have experienced ongoing poverty and discrimination.
 Among Afro-Peruvians, it is Afro-Peruvian girls, however, who are most impacted due to the intersections among race, gender and poverty.
 A principle result is lesser access to quality public education.
-Villar will explain the need to design policies with an intersectional approach in order to be consistent with the discourse of inclusion and non-discrimination put forward by the Peruvian state, and the steps needed to effectively do so.